 Learning to perform linear regression in Google Sheets is a valuable skill for analyzing data trends and making predictions.
-This short guide will walk you through the steps to execute linear regression, from data entry to interpreting the results.
+This short guide will walk you through the steps to execute linear regression.

 Performing linear regression in Google Sheets helps understand relationships between variables.
 Google Sheets offers the LINEST function, making regression analysis accessible and efficient.